Marley & Me (film)

 Marley & Me is a 2008 American comedy-drama film directed by David Frankel from a screenplay by Scott Frank and Don Roos, based on the 2005 memoir of the same name by John Grogan.
 The film stars Owen Wilson and Jennifer Aniston as the owners of Marley, a Labrador retriever.

 Marley & Me was released in the United States and Canada on December 25, 2008, and set a record for the largest Christmas Day box office ever with $14.75 million in ticket sales.
+The film was successful and went on to gross $247.8 million, but received mixed reviews from critics.

 The film was followed by a 2011 direct-to-video prequel, Marley & Me: The Puppy Years.

 Plot

 Newlyweds John and Jenny Grogan escape the brutal Michigan winters and relocate to South Florida, each landing reporter jobs at competing newspapers.
 At The Palm Beach Post, Jenny immediately receives prominent front-page assignments, while at the South Florida Sun-Sentinel, John finds himself writing obituaries and mundane two-paragraph news articles.

 When John senses Jenny is contemplating motherhood, his friend and co-worker, Sebastian Tunney, suggests adopting a dog to test their readiness to raise a family.
 They choose a yellow Labrador retriever puppy that John names Marley (after Bob Marley).

 After a year, he grows into a big dog and soon proves to be incorrigible, forcing John and Jenny to enroll him in a dog obedience program run by a woman named Ms. Kornblut.
 Unfortunately, Marley refuses to obey commands and when she blows her whistle, he tackles her and humps her leg, prompting her to kick him out of her class.
-When they tried to take Marley to get neutered, he tried to escape the car onto a busy road, almost getting him roadkilled.
+When they try to take Marley to get neutered, he escapes and runs onto a busy road, almost getting hit by a car.

 Editor Arnie Klein offers John a twice-weekly column writing anything he likes.
 Initially stumped for ideas, John realizes that Marley's misadventures might be the perfect topic for his first column.
-Arnie loves it, and Marley's continual wreaking havoc on the household provides John a wealth of material.
+Arnie loves it, and Marley's continual wreaking havoc on the household provides John with a wealth of material.
 The column proves popular with readers and eventually helps double the paper's circulation.
 Meanwhile, Jenny miscarries early in her first trimester, leaving them devastated.